 As a sophomore in high school, Julia* was going on an official visit to a school.
 She had been on multiple official visits before this one, but none of the schools had given her an offer yet.
 During this visit, Julia really liked the campus and the coach was super nice to her.
 However, she still wasn't getting the feeling that this school was the one for her.
-At the end of the visit, the coach sat her down and told her that they were going to give her a scholarship of a certain amount of money, and financial aid would cover the rest.
+At the end of the visit, the coach sat her down and told her that they were going to give her a of a certain amount of , and would cover the rest.
 Julia and her dad were thrilled.
 This meant that she could go to school on a full scholarship and graduate without any debt.

 Because Julia didn't fall in love with the school, she needed some time to think over the offer.
 The coach told her that she had plenty of time to make a decision.
 However, when Julia arrived at her club practice later that week, her club coach gave her some different information.
 Her club coach told her that the college coach wanted her to give him a decision by the end of the week, which was obviously different from what the he had told her at the end of her visit.